22 May Cash vs. Credit Spending

 With interest rates on the rise over the past few years, people are more aware than ever of the potential pitfalls of credit cards.
 It’s increasingly more difficult to get credit and even more difficult to get out of debt.
 Some have turned to spending cash only as a solution for paying down their balances and this has proved to be a good solution.
 But now they’re wondering, should we start using credit cards again?

 - They’re not ALL bad.
 There can be some major perks to using credit such as various buyer rewards.
 The alluring promise of cash back or airline miles is certainly a bonus for using plastic over paper.
 Credit card companies also offer buyer protection insurance that will reimburse you should your card ever be fraudulently used.
-Also, this insurance covers your online purchases as well as while you’re travelling internationally.
+Also, this insurance covers your online purchases as well as while you’re traveling internationally.

 - Takes credit to get credit.
 Some people have been spending only cash for so long that they find it challenging to get credit for major purchases late on: cars, houses, tuition, etc. When a lender runs your credit to determine whether or not you are a qualified buyer, they absolutely take your length of credit history into account.
 This is where it benefits you to have some form of credit whether you use it frequently or not.
 A loan officer will see that you have had a long-standing relationship with another creditor and have reason to assume you will the do the same with their company.